 Tracking Shipments

-Freight brokers track shipments to ensure they’re delivered on time and in good condition.
-They also communicate with shippers and carriers to address any issues that may arise during the shipping process.
+Freight brokers monitor shipments to confirm on-time delivery and proper handling.
+They also address any issues that arise during transit.

 How much do freight brokers make?

-Like any profession, there are pros and cons to becoming a freight broker.
+Like any profession, there are advantages and challenges to consider.

 Pros of Being a Freight Broker

-• Relationships: Brokers can build lasting relationships with carriers and clients.
+- Relationships: Brokers can build lasting connections with carriers and clients.

 Cons of Being a Freight Broker